alexisrsantos/placebo_hurricanemaria/README.md

 # Organization

-* |Scripts| - Script required to produce the Figures and Regression results included in the article.
+* `/SCRIPTS/` - Script required to produce the Figures and Regression results included in the article.
-* |Data| - Includes monthly death counts obtained from the Puerto Rico Vital Statistics System from 2000-2018.
+* `/DATA/` - Includes monthly death counts obtained from the Puerto Rico Vital Statistics System from 2000-2018.

 # Correspondence
 For any issues with the functionality of these scripts, please [create an issue](https://github.com/alexisrsantos/placebo_hurricanemaria/issues).